tobiasvonderhaar/ribosomespeedcontrol/README.md

 # ribosomespeedcontrol

-This repository contains Raw Data and analysis scripts for our 2018 manuscript "Experimental determination of codon usage-dependent selective pressure on high copy-number genes in Saccharomyces cerevisiae" (Jossé et al. 2018).
+This repository contains Raw Data and analysis scripts for our manuscript in preparation "Around one fifth of yeast mRNAs form a separately addressable, translation elongation-controlled regulon" (Kazana et al. 20xx).
 Analysis scripts are provided in Jupyter Notebook format.